 |Chisholm Trail Longhorns...Blazing a Trail Through Learning!|

 At Chisholm Trail, our safe learning environment is framed in the belief that our students will develop into responsible, respectful citizens.
 We have a school-wide discipline plan that defines expected behavior and rewards students for positive choices.
-Our plan is designed around the Four Rs of Respect:
+Our guidelines for success are focused on the Five Rs of Respect: